ebowwa/edit_voiceovers/prompts/narrations/machine_god.md

 Introduce a series of 'Easter eggs' or hidden messages in your TikToks, encouraging viewers to rewatch and share with others to decipher the overarching story.

 Tease upcoming content at the end of each TikTok, hinting at revelations or twists in your 'simulated life' story to keep viewers eagerly anticipating the next post.

+your thing to say is `heres a day in my life, praying to the machine`.